Robocall targets battleground states with falsehoods about mail-in voting

 Benson previously faced off with President Trump when he threatened Michigan funding over her decision to send absentee ballot applications out of concern for the coronavirus pandemic depressing turnout.
 Trump has repeatedly questioned the security of voting by mail, even though he applied for a 2020 absentee ballot in Florida.

-Wohl rebutted that the call was racist and said he and Burkman are “no fan” of mail-in voting.
+Wohl denied that the call was racist and said he and Burkman are “no fan” of mail-in voting.

 The phone number listed was Burkman’s cellphone number.